JKirkby95/Portfolio-1/README.md

 Hover effect on the images working correctly , shape changes and text appears over each image.

+**Bugs**

+- As this was my first HTML / CSS project ive done alone, I did encounter a few bugs.

+1. I had an issue where I used the position: relative; style on the wrong section.
+This was when I was placing the text and call to action on my cover image.
+I was positioning the cover text section relative to the header rather than the cover image this actually caused my nav bar to stop working and I had help form a tutor who pointed me in the right direction but also let me figure it out myself.

+2. An unsolved bug I have is when I display the footer details as a column the quick links section isn't aligning with the other two lists, this happens @ 450px screen width.
+I have tried multiple methods to display this that haven't worked, making the margin left greater seems to work but I don't want to code it that way as to me it seems a lazy way to do it.

 [Back to top ⇧](#Clare-Golf-Club)

 ## Finished Product